Skip to content

 What muscles does the leg press machine work?

 The leg press exercise primarily targets the quadriceps, hamstrings, gluteal muscles, and calf muscles.
-Get detailed information on how leg presses target these muscles and how they help you build lower body strength from our article: [Insert link to Leg Press Muscles Worked article]
+Get detailed information on how leg presses target these muscles and how they help you build lower body strength from our article: Leg Press Muscles Worked: Your Guide to Leg Day

 How to Use a Leg Press Machine: Conclusion